Mexico promises answers after metro train collapse kills 23

 It was the second serious accident this year, after a fire at a central control building knocked out service on several lines for weeks.
 The overpass that collapsed was part of Linea 12, an addition to the network finished less than a decade ago and long plagued by allegations of corruption.

+In 2020, two trains collided on another line of the network, killing one person and injuring dozens.

-Mexico City has been governed by Lopez Obrador or his allies for more than 20 years, including current mayor Claudia Sheinbaum and Foreign Minister Marcelo Ebrard, who was mayor when Linea 12 was built.
+Lopez Obrador was mayor of the city in the early 2000s, and current mayor Claudia Sheinbaum and Foreign Minister Marcelo Ebrard, who was mayor when Linea 12 was built, are both senior members of his political movement.

 In 2014, just two years after it opened, several of the line’s stations were closed for repairs of structural problems.